The Dot and the Line

 Nancy DeMoss Wolgemuth: Think of this present age as a dot on a line that spans all across eternity, from eternity past to eternity future.

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, author of The Quiet Place, for June 24, 2020.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned: Living Out the Beauty of the Gospel Together, for Monday, December 2, 2024.
 I'm Dannah Gresh.

 Dannah Gresh: How should we view the difficult days we are living in?
 Here’s Nancy DeMoss Wolgemuth.